A hidden provision in Trump’s ‘big bill’ could weaken the judicial branch

 Why We Wrote This

-An overlooked provision in the “big, beautiful bill” passed by the House of Representatives would strip the power of the courts to hold the executive branch in contempt, at least for current lawsuits against the Trump administration.
+An overlooked provision in the “Big Beautiful Bill” passed by the House of Representatives would strip the power of the courts to hold the executive branch in contempt, at least for current lawsuits against the Trump administration.

 With the U.S. Senate poised to craft its own version, it’s unclear whether the provision will be included in the final bill that is sent to President Trump.
 If included, it would likely be challenged on constitutional grounds.